 The results were reduced trade errors, the back office functions became more streamlined, and a shortened settlement time was recorded.
 The benefits of this were a drastic reduction in expenses, capital savings, and savings in operational and development costs.

 Whether you are a developer, a business, or a miner, it is the perfect infrastructure fabric for blockchain applications.
-With its impressive reliability, performance and scalability, there’s no reason to look past BlockCypher for your blockchain web service requirements.
+With impressive reliability, performance and scalability, there’s no reason to look past BlockCypher for your blockchain web service requirements.
 Good luck!